 The more emotionally affected you are, the more you could stand away from yourself, until you come to a position where you can look comfortably at the 'video' you are seeing, as if seeing somebody else.
 Evaluating seeing such a dissociated video of yourself, would greatly enhance your ability to look at yourself and the situation more objectively.

 This technique could then be used generally to have a good look at yourself, your life, your behaviour and your actions to evaluate whether you are walking in the right direction.
 You will have noticed many times in life that it is much easier to look at another person and know what he or she needs to do.

-Now you know how to put yourself in the shoes of an observer.
+This is when you know, how to put yourself in the shoes of an observer, and of others.

 Coming back to anchoring, the stronger the anchor and the association, the stronger the emotional response you will get.

 For some emotions you may even have to repeat the anchor a few times.

 A stronger technique would be to stack one anchor on top of another.

 Some phobias and anxieties are a negative form of a very strong anchor.
 In that case, the initial learning experience was dramatically strong.
 If this anchor is strengthened inadvertently by remembering an associated memory of that dramatic experience, (like an negative video of your associated self), then the consequence will be a full blown phobia or anxiety.